-2. Type the name of the message variable into the "Personalization Name" field.
+- Type the Message Variable name into the "Personalization Name" field.

-3. Type the tag for the personalization name into the “Personalization Tag” field.
+- Create the personalization tag for the Message Variable.
+To do so, type the tag into the "Personalization Tag" field.

-You will want to use something that you would recognize and remember so you can easily add it to your outgoing communications.
+As a best practice, make sure that the tag is something you would recognize and remember.
+This is so you can type it into your campaign.
 In this example, we'll use "signature."

-In this step, you are restricting the variable to that list and the information contained the variable will only appear for contacts who are in that list.
+The information contained in the variable will appear for contacts in that list only.
 You can select more than one list by holding the SHIFT key.

-Once the email is received by your contact, they will see the information contained in your variable.
+Once your contact receives the email, they will see the information contained in your variable.

-If you are inserting the message variable into an automation email, the content for that variable will render for all contacts.
+If you insert the message variable into an automated campaign, the content for that variable will render for all contacts.
 It does not matter if they are in the list selected for the Message Variable.